 My work has appeared in various newspapers, magazines and web sites.
-Mostly, I have taken photos for the online magazine Femme.ee and night club Illusion.
-These jobs have honed my people skills, and have taught me how to use light, even in low-light conditions.
-I specialize as a contract photographer, shooting editorial, night club, and wedding photography.
+Mostly, I have taken photos for the online magazine Femme.ee and promotional photos of Tartu, Estonia.
+These jobs have honed my people skills, and have taught me how to use light the best way.
+I specialize as a contract photographer, shooting events, portraits, wedding and cycling photography.

-I have had some personal and group exhibitions and have won some photography competitions.
+I have had few personal and group exhibitions and have won some photography competitions.